enkidevs/curriculum/mongodb/intro/intro/what-is-nosql.md

 - **Not `ACID`**: Most NoSQL stores lack true ACID transactions [1], although a few databases have made them central to their designs.
 In computer science, `ACID` stands for a set of properties (Atomicity, Consistency, Isolation, Durability) intended to guarantee validity even in the event of errors, power failures, etc.

-NoSQL databases increase the amount of potential data storage options business can use, allowing companies to use more-specialized technologies for certain kinds of data.
+NoSQL databases increase the amount of potential data storage options a business can use, allowing companies to use more-specialized technologies for certain kinds of data.
 This idea is commonly known as *polyglot persistence*.

 ---
 ## Practice